-Key Performance Indicators (KPIs) are powerful analytic tools that can be leveraged to identify the status of outcomes in an organization's business goals.
-KPIs can be configured in the Formulate module using the KPI wizard, by defining an actual value (the value to be measured), a target value (your goal), and a status value (the calculation that defines how the actual value should be measured against the target value).
-The KPI can then be added to queries in Discover (see Using KPIs for details).
+KPIs can be configured in the Formulate module using the KPI designer by defining an actual value (the value to be measured), a target value (your goal), and a status value (how actual performs against the target).
 KPI's can also be created using the "Quick KPI" wizard directly in Discover (see below).

-All KPIs (including the quick KPIs) are edited in the Formulate KPI tools.
-When deployed, their settings can be tweaked in Discover through the Conditional Formatting dialog.
+All KPIs (including the quick KPIs) are edited in the Formulate KPI designer.
+And when deployed, their settings can be tweaked in Discover through the Conditional Formatting dialog.

-Users can also create quick KPIs from within Discover, without building a KPI formula in Formulate, through 2 main techniques:
+Users can create KPIs from within Discover, without building a KPI in Formulate, via 2 main avenues:

-- The Quick KPI function that not only builds the color and indicator logic, but also applies some more sophisticated mathematics with time options.
+- Via the Quick KPI function that builds the color and indicator logic via a single click action.
+This also injects sophisticated math with time options.

 KPI's as Conditional Formatting

-KPIs are composite calculations that drive the way a data point is visualized (either in a grid or gauge typically) - that be used to show the status of metric outcomes using up to 3 core metric values and banding:
+KPIs are composite calculations that drive the way a data point is visualized (either in a grid or gauge typically).
+They are used to show the status of outcomes using 3 core metric values and banding:

 - status - a mathematical comparison between actual and target values (normally a ratio of some type)

-- banding - a series of values to delineate between good and band status metrics (which can then be used graphically)
+- banding - a series of values to delineate between good and bad status outcomes

 To launch the formal KPI designer, open the Formulate module and select the KPI component: